Rev Language Reference

 The shape of the inverse gamma prior distribution on the effective population sizes.

-The rate of the inverse gamma prior distribution on the effective population sizes.
+The scale of the inverse gamma prior distribution on the effective population sizes.

 The vector of taxa which have species and individual names.